alkukampela/vauvascrape/README.rst

 Parameters
 ~~~~~~~~~~
     - ``-sf`` Subforum id, see list below.
 Uses 1 if not provided.
     - ``-fp`` First page where topics are looked in.
-Scraping starts from first page if this parameter is not provided.
+Scraping starts from first page if the parameter is not provided.
     - ``-lp`` Last page where topics are looked in.
-Scraping stops after first page if this parameter is not provided.
+Scraping stops at page 100 if the parameter is not provided.
     - ``-cp`` path to ``scrape.ini`` file.

 Subforums